ExRealis - A digitization framework

 Please see the technical documentation from Leica Geosystems for more details.

-The aforementioned devices provide only raw data.
-In order to produce usable digital content, these data must be processed by our software.
-With this in mind, we manage a continuous development process in order to integrate every tool which is useful to the creation of realistic digital models from physical real objects.
-These developments, based on out-of-core data structures and mechanisms for big data management, allows geometry processing (3D meshes reconstruction from digitized point clouds) as well as appearance processing (color / texture synthesis over meshes from sets of pictures).
+ExRealis proposes a software for the processing of scanning data.
+We manage a continuous development process in order to integrate every tool which is useful to the creation of realistic digital models from physical real objects.
+The algorithms proposed allow the processing of geometry (reconstruction of 3D meshes from scanning device data) as well as appearance (colour or texture synthesis over those meshes from pictures).

 Geometry acquisition and processing